-For any trader, there are just about always times they will want to short an asset they are actively trading, even bitcoin.
-Especially traders that have their eyes on trading shorter time frames and also assets with colossal growth over time like bitcoin have shorting opportunities from time to time.
+For any trader, there are always times they will want to short an asset they are actively trading, even bitcoin.
+Especially traders that have their eyes on trading shorter time frames or assets with colossal growth over time like bitcoin have shorting opportunities from time to time.

 However, many people would like to be able to short bitcoin without margin trading.
-Perhaps there is a world event that you think will negatively affect bitcoin price or some bitcoin news you are concerned about.
+For example, perhaps there is a world event that you think will negatively affect the bitcoin price or some bitcoin news you are concerned about.
 In any case, you have other options to reduce your exposure to bitcoin price drops without having to use margin trading or exiting cryptocurrency completely.

 What is Shorting?

-Shorting, short-selling, or placing a short generally describes when a trader or investor borrows cryptocurrency or other assets like stocks and sells them, to ideally repurchase them at a lower price point and repay what was borrowed.
-If the short does go how you expected the market price would drop and you will end up with a profit at the end of a trade, if it goes against you, you'll have to exit the trade for a loss or worse yet a liquidation in some cases.
+Shorting, short-selling, or placing a short generally describes when a trader or investor borrows cryptocurrency or other assets like stocks and sells them to ideally repurchase them at a lower price point and repay what was borrowed.
+If the short does go how you expected, the market price will drop, and you will end with a profit at the end of a trade; if it goes against you, you'll have to exit the trade for a loss or, worse yet, a liquidation in some cases.
 Margin trading and using leverage to short bitcoin and other assets can be risky, especially with the volatile nature of bitcoin and other cryptocurrencies.

 How to Short Bitcoin?